 - A budget.
 Our online application will have a link to a template you may use, or you may upload your own format.
 We prefer you use our template.

-- Supplemental images and materials (optional.)
-You will have the opportunity to upload five media files or images.
+- Supplemental images and materials.
+You will have the opportunity to upload images or other media files.
 We highly recommend you submit visual representations of your proposed project.

 If you have any other questions, please contact: